Recent Posts

 Curry’s coverage of legal issues earned her recognition as the Liberty Bell Award winner from the Smith County Bar Association in Tyler, Texas; two Gavel Awards from the State Bar of Texas; the James Madison Award from The Freedom of Information Foundation of Texas; investigative reporting, Freedom of Information honors from Texas Associated Press Managing Editors; Media Excellence in Public Awareness from Texas Corrections Association; Dallas Press Club Katie Award; and the Tennessee Press Association.

-She also has appeared on “City Confidential” and “Forensic Files” — both television programs broadcast nationally — for her coverage of a high-profile murder case in Smith County, Texas.
+She also has appeared on “City Confidential”, “Forensic Files” and Oxygen Channel’s “Accident, Suicide, or Murder” — all television programs broadcast nationally — for her coverage of a high-profile murder case in Smith County, Texas.

 Interview & Speaking Topics